Take it or leave it…packing for a study abroad experience is never easy. Our biggest tip? Pack light!

 If you have anything that might be considered traditional clothing, think about bringing it with you!
 Some colleges and communities have special events that are made more interesting and enjoyable when international students wear traditional dress.
 This is a special opportunity for students from abroad to share their home culture.
 You may also want to pack formal or semi-formal attire in case your school holds a special event during the semester.

 Bring a dictionary that translates your language into English, and English into your language.
 Although you may purchase these books here in the United States, this is something you may want to refer to immediately upon your arrival.
 Try to find a small one that is easy to carry around with you.
+You may also want to download some translator mobile apps to your phone.

 Jewelry and Other Valuables